yramachers/SensitivityModule/README.md

 ## Output tuple structure - Multi-track topology info

+**reco.electron_track_lengths** : Vector of the lengths of electron tracks in mm, in descending order of energy.
+(Electron track is a prompt track with an associated calo hit)

 **reco.angle_between_tracks** : For 2-electron events: Angle between the initial momentum vectors of the two tracks.
 Does not require them to share a vertex (maybe it should).
 For 1-electron-n-gamma events, angle between the electron track and the highest-energy gamma “track”, if we assume that the gamma travels from the foil-most electron vertex to the centre of the calorimeter that it hits first.

 **reco.same_side_of_foil** : If 2 tracks: True if both tracks are on the same side of the foil, false if not